6 Things to Do Before You Start a Blog

 - Some of their readers may stop by your blog and check it out.

 - Forming a blog community is a great way to get support and inspiration.

-But, the truth is, being a blogger takes a lot of time and commitment…especially that first year.
-I’ve seen the new blog flame and fizzle more times than I can count and it can be frustrating for both the blogger and their friends and family.
-I truly belive that taking the time to go through this list will either A. Get your blogging flame to burn brighter and longer or B. Help you to see that perhaps blogging isn’t for you…without wasting your valuable time or money.
+But, the truth is, being a blogger takes a lot of time and commitment…, especially that first year.
+I’ve seen the new blog flame and fizzle more times than I can count, and it can be frustrating for both the blogger and their friends and family.
+I truly believe that taking the time to go through this list will either A. Get your blogging flame to burn brighter and longer or B. Help you to see that perhaps blogging isn’t for you…without wasting your valuable time or money.

 Copyright: mklrnt / 123RF Stock Photo